bictorv/chaosnet-bridge/EXAMPLES.md

     ncp enabled yes
     ; Use a copy of the same hosts file for local hosts private hosts chaos-hosts
-    ; Here is the link to the ITS system link chudp pidp:44042 host 177002 myaddr 177003
+    ; Here is the link to the PiDP cbridge link chudp pidp:44041 host 177001 myaddr 177003
-    ; and here is the link to the PiDP cbridge link chudp pidp:44041 host 177001 myaddr 177003
+    ; And here is an explicit route to the ITS system route host 177002 bridge 177001 myaddr 177003

 Note that `pidp` is assumed to be the host name of your PiDP-10 system - update as appopriate.
+Note that the `route` line must be after all `link` lines.

 You also need to add the following to the cbridge.conf on the PiDP-10, where `desktop` is assumed to be the host name of your desktop.
 (Nothing needs to be added for the ITS system/emulator):